I Will Only Slow You Down

 - Done at least twice in Fullmetal Alchemist.

 - First, Lan Fan when she is seriously injured by Bradley.
 Ling Yao manges to escape carrying her on his shoulder, but is being followed by Bradley and forced into a dead-end.
-She ask Ling to leave her, but Ling won't take shit like that.
-She ends up cutting her injured arm and using it to elude Bradley's tracking unit.
+She pleads for Ling to leave her so he can save himself, but Ling won't take shit like that.
+She ends up cutting off her own injured arm and using it to elude Bradley's tracking unit.

 - After he got paralyzed, Havoc tearfully begged Mustang to leave him, since he won't be much help for Mustang anymore in military.
 Mustang complies... so Havoc can recover and join him later.
 Like above examples, he proved his worth by smuggling weapons for Mustang and his men when the Promised Day is coming.

 - Eren's mother/Mikasa's Parental Substitute Carla Jaeger is gravely wounded and pinned underneath rubble.
 She pretty much orders her children to leave her there so they can escape.
 In a more realistic (and heartbreaking) version of the trope, poor Carla understandably freaks out at the thought of being all alone as the Titans get close to her, but then she makes sure to cover her mouth with her hands so her children won't listen to her "Please Don't Leave Me".